-Just last year, the world lost trailblazing composer George Walker.
-He achieved many firsts in his 96 years, including being the first black person to graduate from Philadelphia's Curtis Institute and being the first black person to win the Pulitzer Prize for Music, in 1996.
+The world lost trailblazing composer George Walker in 2018.
+He achieved many firsts in his 96 years, including being the first Black person to graduate from Philadelphia's Curtis Institute and the first Black person to win the Pulitzer Prize for Music, in 1996.
 His 1946 Lyric for Strings remains his most performed and most celebrated work.

 Undine Smith Moore: 'Watch and Pray'

 Undine Smith Moore was a self-described "teacher who composes, rather than a composer who teaches."
-She touched the lives of countless students at Virginia State University before dying in 1989, and the catalog she left behind is a beautiful 20th-century look back at the spirituals that gave hope to so many.
+She touched the lives of countless students at Virginia State University before she died in 1989; the catalog she left is a beautiful 20th-century look back at the spirituals that gave hope to so many.

 Chevalier de Saint-Georges: Symphony Concertante in G